• Skip to Content

 About Laurie Burns McRobbie

-As IU's 18th First Lady, Laurie brings broad experience with research universities to her role.
-She is an effective ambassador for Indiana University, actively promoting the university and her husband's vision for IU as a global leader in the 21st century.
-She is closely engaged with IU's extensive alumni community across the nation and around the world, championing the philanthropic spirit among IU's alumni and particularly the growing importance of women's philanthropy.
-Laurie is a founder of the Women's Philanthropy Leadership Council at the Indiana University Foundation and serves as its honorary chair (for updates on activities and events visit the Women's Philanthropy at Indiana University website).
-She is also immediate past Chair of the Executive Committee of the Association of American Universities Partners organization.
+As IU's 18th First Lady, Laurie brought broad experience with research universities to her role.
+She was an effective ambassador for Indiana University, actively promoting the university and her husband's vision for IU as a global leader in the 21st century.
+She was closely engaged with IU's extensive alumni community across the nation and around the world, championing the philanthropic spirit among IU's alumni and particularly the growing importance of women's philanthropy.
+Laurie is a founder of the Women's Philanthropy Leadership Council at the Indiana University Foundation and served as its honorary chair (for updates on activities and events visit the Women's Philanthropy at Indiana University website).
+She is also past Chair of the Executive Committee of the Association of American Universities Partners organization.
 In 2012, she was named the Woman of the Year by the City of Bloomington's Commission on the Status of Women, and in 2014, she was given the Leading Light Outstanding Leadership Award by the Indianapolis-based organization Women & Hi Tech.

 Laurie received a Master of Arts in Philanthropic Studies at the IU Lilly Family School of Philanthropy in May 2016.
 She received a bachelor's degree in history with honors from the University of Michigan in 1978 and helped establish a major in Women's Studies as an undergraduate.
 While working at the University of Michigan in the mid - 1980s and 1990s, Laurie co - chaired the university's Commission for Women and served on the President's Advisory Commission on Women's Issues.

 Laurie received the IU Bicentennial Medal in September 2019 in recognition of her distinguished service to Indiana University.
+Upon assuming the title of first lady emerita in 2021, Laurie was awarded IU's University Medal, which is only presented to truly exceptional individuals who have made extraordinary contributions to IU or humanity at large.

 • University